 1. Are fears the cause of your financial conflict?

 Jennifer’s husband wanted to put a major portion of their income into investments for their future.
 The problem was that Jennifer was doubtful if they would have a future.
 She wasn’t thinking about divorce, but she wasn’t happy either.
 When her husband started talking about their future and investing, it brought her fears to the surface all at once.
-Men and women like Jennifer, who are not happy with their relationships, become very protective when it comes to money.
-If you have the feeling that money is more important to your spouse than your relationship, you may be right.
-This is a divorce early warning sign and a signal to work on your relationship.
+She would get emotionally reactive and the financial talk turned into an argument.

 Two lessons for those who want a long and happy marriage

-I have worked with many men and women who believe that their greatest contribution to their marriage was in being a good provider or homemaker, but who ended up having their spouses leave them.
-The took care of their spouses practical needs, but forgot about their spouses emotional needs.
-Their spouses then sought to end their relationships in order to get these emotional needs filled.
+I have worked with many men and women who believe that their greatest contribution to their marriage was in being a good provider or homemaker, but who ended up having their spouse leave them.
+They took care of their spouse’s practical needs, but forgot about their spouse’s emotional needs.
+Their spouse then sought to end their relationship in order to get these emotional needs filled.

 Success in finances and relationships requires that you not try to fix everything in a single step

 My free communication ebook for men, or communication lessons for women, will help you with the skills for doing that.
 For most people, that is all they need to create a satisfying relationship.
 However, if the distance is too great in your relationship to get yourself back on track, there is still hope.
-Even day, men and women are using four week relationship coaching packages to rebuild relationships with even the most rejecting of spouses.
+Every weekday, men and women are using my relationship coaching packages to rebuild relationships in even the most disconnected marriages.